 Financial Analysts Journal Second Quarter 2017

 Corporate Bonds: Time for Factors?
-(In Practice)
+(Summary)

 This In Practice piece gives a practitioner’s perspective on the article “Factor Investing in the Corporate Bond Market,” by Patrick Houweling and Jeroen van Zundert, CFA, published in the Second Quarter 2017 issue of the Financial Analysts Journal.